awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-states.md

 States are identified by their name, which must be unique within the state machine specification, but otherwise can be any valid string in JSON text format\.
 Each state also contains a number of fields with options that vary according to the contents of the state's required `Type` field\.

 **Note**
-State machine names must be 1–80 characters in length, must be unique for your account and region, and must not contain any of the following:
+State machine, execution, and activity names must be 1–80 characters in length, must be unique for your account and region, and must not contain any of the following:
 Whitespace
 Wildcard characters \(`? *`\)
 Bracket characters \(`< > { } [ ]`\)